 Capt.
 Bart Mancuso: What's so funny?

-- In the Mexican film Santa Claus (the one riffed by MST3K), the children from the USA are wearing cowboy outfits.
+- In the Mexican film Santa Claus (1959) (the one riffed by Mystery Science Theater 3000), the children from the USA are wearing cowboy outfits.

 - Austin Powers: International Man of Mystery.
 When Dr. Evil calls up the United Nations Secret Meeting Room to give his ultimatum, many of the occupants are dressed in costumes indicating their native countries (two Japanese are dressed as a geisha and a sumo wrestler, a British representative is wearing a Beefeater costume, a Spaniard is dressed as a matador, etc.).
 One of the characters (presumably an American) is dressed as a cowboy.

-- The Big Bad of the first Die Hard film mocks John McClane as being a "cowboy" several times thoughout the movie, hence McClane's "Yippie Ki Yay" Catch Phrase.
+- The German Big Bad of the first Die Hard film mocks John McClane as being a "cowboy" several times throughout the movie, hence McClane's "Yippie ki yay, motherfucker" Catchphrase.

 - In the movie adaption of The Golden Compass, Lee Scoresby wears a cowboy hat to compliment his Texan drawl.
-Could possibly be a subversion, though, depending how you look at it... in the universe he lives in, Texas is a separate sovereign nation.
+The only difference being that he's not actually American - Texas is a separate sovereign nation in this universe.

-- The American characters in The Mummy (save for main character Rick O'Connell) are all very cowboy-esque, wearing cowboy hats and being very fond of shooting guns.
+- The American characters in The Mummy (1999) (save for main character Rick O'Connell) are all very cowboy-esque, wearing cowboy hats, riding horses and being very fond of shooting guns.

 - In the early Russian Film The Extraordinary Adventures of Mr. West in the Land of the Bolsheviks, the titular American capitalist is (naturally) accompanied on his trip to Russia by his faithful manservant, Cowboy Jeddy.
 Jeddy's duties seem to consist mostly of trick shooting.